This webpage was updated April 2023.

 Projects can correct the prevailing wage requirements, if they were originally not satisfied, by paying the affected employees the difference in wages plus interest and paying a $5,000 fee to the Labor Department for each impacted individual.
 The apprenticeship requirements also can be satisfied if a good faith effort was made to comply or if a penalty is paid to the Treasury in the amount of $50/hour of non-compliance.
 Both penalties increase if the requirements are intentionally disregarded.[15]

-For more information, see Treasury’s Initial Guidance.
+For more information, see Treasury’s Proposed Regulations.

 What are the bonus credits?